boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/jira.md

 project = weather AND fixVersion = latestReleasedVersion(weather)

 ### Preview and data import
-* Click **Preview & Connect** to connect with the configurations set.
+* Click **Preview & Connect** to connect with the configurations that have been set.
 * The Choose Schema(s) dialog opens.
 The schema represents the key fields of data retrieved from Jira Rest API request.
-This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
+This dialog displays a list of schemas in a treeview and its corresponding values in grid for preview.
 Select required schema(s) from treeview to use in designer and click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)

-* Now, the data design view page with selected table schema opens.
+* Now, the data design view page with the selected table schema opens.
 Drag and drop the table.
    ![Query Editor](/static/assets/working-with-datasource/data-connectors/images/common/QueryEditor.png)

 * Click **Save** to save the data source with a relevant name.